 A sleeping bag is a technical bit of gear.
-Depending on your activity, there’s a lot of consideration.
+Depending on your activity, there’s a lot to consider.
 What should it be made of?
 Which is the best shape?
 And why are temperature ratings written in hieroglyphics?

-If you’re new to sleeping bags, this guide will help you make one of the most important outdoor investments you can make.
+If you’re new to sleeping bags, this guide will help you make the right decision when choosing the perfect fit.

 Why you need to get it right when choosing a sleeping bag

 Your sleeping bag plays an important role.
 In serious cases, choosing the right sleeping bag will protect you in very cold conditions and help protect you from cold-weather injuries.
 Beyond this, having the right sleep system when hiking or camping will have a range of effects:

 Better sleep will improve your physical recovery each day and aid your post-hike recovery.
 Having a poor night's sleep reduces your body's production of cytokines, a protein that targets infection and inflammation.